Turkey Itinerary for 7 Days

 Must-Visit in Cappadocia:

-• Kaymakli Underground City – The underground city has 8 floors below ground but only 4 are open to the public.
-It could accommodate 3,000 people during its peak.
+• Kaymakli Underground City—The underground city has eight floors below ground, but only four are open to the public.
+At its peak, it could accommodate 3,000 people.

 • Devrent Valley – Known for its unique fairy chimneys.